Q-Compiler/UniversalQCompiler/README.md

 Note that the Makefile is only used for the unstable bindings to Python.
 You do not need any Makefile for the Mathematica package or the QASM converter.

+## Please cite
+An overview over the package UniversalQCompiler and some theoretical background about the decomposition methods that it uses can be found on arXiv:1904.01072.

 ## References

 The code is mainly based on the following papers: